A Brief History Of Robots: A Journey into the History of Robotics

 Although the first industrial robot was invented in America in the ’80s and ’90s, it is still developing in some European and Asian nations, most specifically Sweden or Japan.
 You’ll probably remember that IBM’s Deep Blue defeated the chess world champion, Garry Kasparov, in a chess match.

+Companies like Robotnik play a crucial role, providing mobile robotics that accommodates specific needs and works hand-in-hand with changing demands.
 Even niche markets like the cannabis industry are seeing the application of automated robotics.
 The infused pre roll machine has emerged as a game-changer that streamline the production process, increasing efficiency and precision.
 They can efficiently grind, fill, and twist pre-rolls, ensuring a consistent and high-quality product.

 Conclusion